rawouter/err-jira/README.md

 An errbot plugin for working with Atlassian JIRA.
 Currently implemented:
-- Search for a JiraID
+- Search for a Jira issue ID
+- Create issue
-- Assign issue to valid user
+- Assign issue to valid user for the project
+- Transition issue

 OAuth for JIRA
 ----